-Ever the pastry fan, I made it my mission to seek out the best bakeries in Copenhagen during my trip last fall.
+Ever the pastry fan, I made it my mission to seek the best bakeries in Copenhagen during my visit.

-Fresh off several weeks in Sweden, where I adopted the fika tradition of a daily coffee and pastry, I was excited to see what the Danish capital had to offer.
+Fresh from Sweden, where I adopted the fika tradition of coffee and pastry, I was excited to see what the Danes had to offer.

 Copenhagen's restaurant scene has been red-hot since Noma rose to prominence.

 As alums of one of the world's best restaurants strike out on their own, some have opened bakeries in Copenhagen.
 Let's dive into the buttery goodness they've created.

 Where to Eat Pastries

 Emil Glaser, a former pastry chef at Noma, opened Juno the Bakery in December 2017 in the upscale Østerbro neighborhood.